yemifirefox/card-service/README.md

 Also Because of the time contstraint for the statistics, I decided to you use a static Map to serve as as my database to hold and update API hits.
 For optimization I could have use an independent cache database like Redis to hold the value.
 So the data in map are lost each time the application is refreshed or restarted.

+The Algorithm solution can also be found in this application under algorithm folder.